noorazhaoz/EquiSurv/README.md

 # EquiSurv
-This is the implementation of Fairness-Aware Processing Techniques in Survival Analysis: Promoting Equitable Predictions
+This is the implementation of Fairness-Aware Processing Techniques in Survival Analysis: Promoting Equitable Predictions (ON-GOING)